Hydrogen diselenide

 Hydrogen diselenide is an inorganic selenium compound with a chemical formula H2Se2 or (SeH)2.
 At room temperature, hydrogen diselenide dissociates easily to hydrogen selenide (H2Se) and elemental selenium, and is therefore not stable.
-However, hydrogen diselenide can be stable in some solutions.
+When an aluminum-reduced hydrochloric acid solution of selenium dioxide is reacted with lead acetate, the resulting black precipitate contains Lead diselenide PbSe₂，this proves that hydrogen diselenide exists in the gas mixture.However, hydrogen diselenide can be stable in some solutions.